|Diego Luna reads Howl en espanol!|

 until Luna begins to read Part I of Howl.

 I follow along on my iPhone — having found Ginsberg's text online.
-Howl is in Spanish and I am reading subtitles.
+Howl is being performed in Spanish and I am reading subtitles.

 At least 90 percent of the audience is listening to Howl for the very first time.
 Had they read it previously they would have been taken aback by the pacing.
 Our first interlude takes place not at the end of Part I where you would reasonably expect it to occur but where we stumble at the unemployment office.